Billy Fewster

-William Charles Storm Fewster (born 31 July 2003) is an English footballer who plays as a midfielder for Scunthorpe United on loan from Nottingham Forest of the Premier League.
+William Charles Storm Fewster (born 31 July 2003) is an English footballer who plays as a midfielder for Alfreton Town in the National League North.

 Early life

 Fewster played as a youngster with Pickering Town joining at under-8 level and captaining their under-11 team.

 Career

 Fewster was on the books at Leeds United before joining Nottingham Forest in the summer of 2021.

-He made the Forest first team squad for an EFL Cup win at Grimsby Town at the start of the 2022-23 season.
+He made the Forest first team squad for an EFL Cup win at Grimsby Town at the start of the 2022–23 season.
 He made his first team debut on 7 January 2023 at Blackpool in the FA Cup, starting the game and playing 65 minutes before being substituted in Forest's 4–1 defeat at Bloomfield Road.

 On 2 February 2023, it was announced that Fewster had joined National League side Scunthorpe United on loan for the remainder of the season.

+Fewster was released by Forest following their 2022-23 season.
+On 2 August 2023, Fewster signed with National League North side Alfreton Town.